-From what I’ve read, I would think that the body should act like a dipole antenna, but found evidence that it might more closely operate like a mono-pole antenna – perhaps more studies would help clarify this.
-Here is an document describing how the spinal cord can act as a natural receptor antenna for incident electromagnetic waves and investigates their possible impacts on the central nervous system.
-And this topic is not only of interest to paid scientists and corporations, even home researchers are investigating this – like this blog written by a Ham Radio enthusiast that looked into using the body as a Ham Radio antenna!
+In what I’ve read, I believed the body acts like a dipole antenna, but I have also found evidence that it might more closely operate like a mono-pole antenna.
+Here is a document describing how the spinal cord can act as a natural receptor antenna for incident electromagnetic waves and investigates their possible impacts on the central nervous system.
+Home researchers are also investigating this – I found this blog written by a Ham Radio enthusiast that looked into using the body as a Ham Radio antenna!

 Can The Body Be Affected By Externally Applied Signals / Magnetic Fields / Light?

-- Here is an example where scientists modified the functioning of a frog’s heart using low intensity magnetic fields!
+- A research article where scientists have modified the functioning of a frogs heart using low intensity magnetic fields.

-- An example showing that we can accelerate the healing of fractures using low intensity ultrasound!
+- We can accelerate the healing of fractures using low intensity ultrasound!

-- Here is an article describing how the application of near-infrared light seemed to reverse the the onset of multiple sclerosis.
+- The application of near-infrared light seemed to reverse the the onset of multiple sclerosis.

 - Here are some studies showing you can affect someone’s brain using externally applied signals that are generated by magnets, or RF devices (second article here), and light (second article here)!

 There are many different technologies that can be used to generate stimulus on the body – take a look at my knowledge base here for more information.
 I can also suggest you review this, rather interesting and informative website.
 While I am continuing to validate all of the articles, the ones that I have checked out are completely legit.
-They cover a lot of the technologies used to read biological signals, and introduce how the body can be affected by electromagnetic frequencies.
+They cover a lot of the technologies used to read biological signals, and provide an introduction as to how the body can be affected by electromagnetic frequencies.

 Humans Are Susceptible To, And Can Detect, Low Intensity Magnetic Fields And Weak RF Signals

-Most people do not know that the body is able to conduct magnetic signals!
-Most believe that the body is resilient to externally applied RF signals, and that for these signals to have an effect on the body they would need to have a high level of intensity.
-For example, most studies would reference high-powered hydro systems, or other sources of repetitive pulses.
-But in this way the information being presented to the body is not aligned with any naturally occurring biological signals – requiring these types of signals to be of high intensity, thus ‘forcing’ their way into the body (like when lightning strikes a household hydro source forcing the television on and lights to flash brightly).
+The body is able to conduct magnetic signals!
+Most people believe that the body is resilient to externally applied RF signals, and that for these signals to have an effect on the body they would need to have a high level of intensity.
+This is due to that earlier studies focused on high-powered hydro systems and other sources of repetitive pulses – and studies continued to be based on, expanding on, their findings.
+However, presenting the body with a large voltage or signal that it is not compatible with it is equivalent to lightning striking a household hydro source forcing the television on and the lights to flash brightly.
+This is because the signals are presented to the body in a way that is not aligned with any naturally occurring biological signals – requiring these high voltage signals to be of high intensity – to force their way into the body.
 But as you will read below, the body can be easily affected by ultra-weak signals when they are generated in the way the body is expecting them.

-We are totally immersed in the Earth’s magnetic field, which flows through our body just as it does with almost every other object on the Earth.
-Our bodies are electric in nature, and our species evolved with it being present.
-So we should not be shocked to hear that we are able to detect it (perhaps not consciously) [Sources: PHYS ORG, Science Mag, Science Alert!, Popular Mechanics, The Guardian, Live Science, Science News, The Conversation].
+Consider that we are totally immersed in the Earth’s magnetic field, flowing through our body just as it does with almost every other object on the Earth.
+Our bodies evolved considering this, and are electric in nature so we should not be shocked to hear that we are able to detect it (perhaps not consciously) [Sources: PHYS ORG, Science Mag, Science Alert!, Popular Mechanics, The Guardian, Live Science, Science News, The Conversation].
 In fact, studies have shown that we slow down and make more mistakes when it is not present!
-Again, this makes sense as humans evolved with this field being present – it is therefore logical that our bodies would leverage this field to its advantage.
+This makes sense as humans evolved with this field being present – it is therefore logical that our bodies would leverage this field to its advantage.
 And experiments have proven that we are susceptible to magnetic fields having less intensity than that of the Earth [Sources: Frontiers In Neural Circuits, 1985 CNN Special Report].
 I offer this paper, which outlines how this field is used in nature.

 In this patent it is also noted that a pilot study was run where it was shown that temporary changes in brain waves and behavior were noticed when individuals were exposed to power densities lower than 0.000,000,000,001 Watt/cm2 – which is substantially lower than signals generated in our every day environment.
 The frequencies tested included 100 KHz to 960 MHz continuous and 8.5 to 9.6 GHz pulse-modulated waves.